MyBord/mybord-server/docs/architecture.md

 * **`userUtils.ts`:**
   * Relevant utility functions for our mutations, subscriptions, and queries.

 #### ii.
-Resolvers
+Root Resolvers

-Our resolvers folder contains all of the non prisma resolvers (mutations, queries, and subscriptions), to be used by our server.
+Our root resolvers folder contains all of the non prisma resolvers (mutations, queries, and subscriptions), to be used by our server.

 ```